 With Covid-19 restrictions still in place, we are served bottled water only.
 As restrictions ease refreshments will become part of the service.

 Alliance Airlines is well-known in the FIFO market for connecting skilled workers with remote regional towns.
 The Alliance Fokker fleet is 40-strong with Fokker 50 turboprops, Fokker 70 LR jets, and Fokker 100 jets.
-This new service connecting the Queensland capital with the popular tropical holiday destination flies the Fokker jets.
+This new service connecting the Queensland capital with the popular tropical holiday destination flies Fokker jets.

-Queensland’s Palaszczuk Government is working in partnership with Alliance Airlines and to support the region’s tourism operators after Covid-19.
+Queensland’s Palaszczuk Government is working in partnership with Alliance Airlines to support the region’s tourism operators after Covid-19.

 … the Destination

-There are more fanfare, delicious breakfast pastries and tropical fruit cocktails as the press conference starts.
+There’s more fanfare, delicious breakfast pastries and tropical fruit cocktails as the press conference starts.
 The new additions to the airport include a colourful reef aquarium and an interactive digital screen complete with both Australian bush and marine life.
 Yes, you can pat the dingoes and get up close with a turtle.

 Whitsundays Coast Airport is the first Australian airport to include a Welcome to Country.
 The traditional custodians of the land (the Ngaro and Gia) offer visitors spiritual safekeeping.
 It also honours the tradition of an ancient, living First Nations culture respected in a spirit of reconciliation and harmony.